Doubly-Robust LLM-as-a-Judge: Externally Valid Estimation with Imperfect Personas: Extended Related Work

 Prediction-Powered Inference (PPI) uses predictions from a black-box machine learning model to tighten confidence intervals when labeled data is scarce \citep{angelopoulos2023prediction, angelopoulos2023ppipp}.
 This is done through the addition of a ``rectifier'' --- a mean zero term that contrasts the performance of the model's predictions on the labeled and unlabeled points.
 While initial variants of PPI were not computationally efficient, \citet{angelopoulos2023ppipp} introduce a PPI++ framework, which introduces a ``trust'' parameter $\lambda$ to control the magnitude of the rectifier.
 This allows for efficiently computable confidence sets that are provably tighter than those computed just from labeled data.
 We also emphasize recent work due to \citet{ji2025predictions}, which shows that PPI++ is just a special parametric class of solutions for M-estimation with surrogates outcomes --- a classical, well-studied problem in the causal inference/missing data literature~\citep{robins1994estimation, robins1995semiparametric, tsiatis2006semiparametric}.
 While the authors do not directly mention Neyman orthogonal scores~\citep{neyman1979c, chernozhukov2018double} in their work, they construct what is implicitly a Neyman orthogonal score for the problem at hand and propose a solution based on cross-fitting.
 Additional theoretical developments along these lines have been proposed --- \citet{ao2024prediction} propose a framework for adaptive estimation of linear functionals based on supplied predictions.
-Likewise, \citet{xu2025unified} consider a general semi-parametric framework for estimating functionals of the data generating distribution in the presence of ML predictions.
-However, none of the aforementioned works provides a framework usable in settings where (a) unlabeled and labeled samples come from different distributions (i.e.\ covariate shift) and (b) data is missing at random (MAR), (i.e.\ the probability that outcomes are observed for any given individual depend on their features).
-We close this gap by proposing a doubly-robust estimator \citep{bang2005doubly} and a general algorithm based on cross-fitting~\citep{chernozhukov2018double} for solving M-estimation problems in the presence of both covariate shift and heterogeneity in data missingness.
-We also incorporate recent ideas on ``Riesz losses'' \citep{chernozhukov2022automatic, chernozhukov2023automatic, chernozhukov2022riesznet, hirshberg2021augmented}, loss functions that specify complicated nuisance functions as their minimizers.
-By using Riesz losses to learn the re-weighting function $\alpha_0(W, C)$, we avoid constructing plug-in estimates for $\omega_0$ and $\pi_0$ and computing their quotient, which can result in high bias.
+Likewise, \citet{xu2025unified} consider a general semi-parametric framework for estimating functionals of the data generating distribution in the presence of ML predictions.\looseness=-1